Are Fish And Wildlife Violations Criminal Or Civil In Nature Or Could They Be Both?

 In California, a misdemeanor sanction at the state level includes a maximum punishment of six months for certain violations and one year in the county jail for more serious misdemeanor violations, which are governed by the Fish and Game Code.
 Felony violations of the Fish and Game Code are typically limited to conspiracy charges, which involve working in collusion with others with the intent to violate a Fish and Game Code.
 Felony violations are also limited to more egregious poaching.
 Killing a human while pursuing a bird or mammal under Fish and Game Code section 12001 is also charged as a felony.

 A federal violation of the Lacey Act as a misdemeanor carries a maximum term of imprisonment for one year and five years for a felony.
 Under the Migratory Bird Treaty Act, penalties can range from a maximum of six months and a fine of $15,000 for misdemeanor violations to a maximum sentence of two years imprisonment and a $500,000 fine for an organization convicted of a felony violation.
-The federal government under Trump decriminalized the accidental killing of migratory birds by businesses like construction companies who may have accidentally killed a migratory bird, and now, the Biden administration is seeking to reinstate the criminal sanctions for the accidental killing of migratory birds so that law appears to be in flux.
+The federal government under the Trump administration decriminalized the accidental killing of migratory birds by businesses like construction companies who may have accidentally killed a migratory bird, and now, the Biden administration is seeking to reinstate the criminal sanctions for the accidental killing of migratory birds so that law appears to be in flux.

 For more information on Fish And Wildlife Cases in California, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (415) 728-9982 today.